Best sports headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best sports headphones you can buy in 2019.

 Music makes most things better in our experience and if ever there's a time that you could do with a pleasant distraction, it's when you're getting a sweat on in an effort to burn a few calories.

-Whether you like going to the gym, running or working out at home, we suggest a musical accompaniment.
+Whether you like going to the gym, running or even working out at home, we suggest a musical accompaniment.
 The best sports headphones will deliver great sound while offering sweat-resistant designs that stay in place.

 We had to wait a while for a five-star pair of truly wireless earphones but Sony finally delivered the goods with the WF-1000X buds.
 The sound is excellent and you even get decent noise-cancelling to help drown out your gym's music selection.The neat carry case doubles as a charger and can be used to stretch out the battery life to nine hours.
 You also get the benefit of voice-controlled Google Assistant and Siri.
 The best headphones for running and the gym?
 Quite possibly.

 Theses are some of the best-sounding, most reliable running and gym headphones you'll find for this money.
 There is a soft cable between the two buds, each of which uses an in-ear hook to keep them in place.
 We like the design here, complete with lightweight remote, and these running headphones are also sweat-resistant and IPX4 splashproof, too.
 The battery life is a modest six hours but we'd imagine that'll do most people for a few runs or circuits.

 These Sennheisers are designed with running and the gym in mind, with their rubberised ear fins and splash and sweat-resistant design.
 Fit is excellent and noise isolation is good.
 The earpieces are connected by a short run of cable which includes an in-line mic and controls.
 Battery life is a respectable six hours and sound quality is robust and powerful, just what you need when you're making a push for the finish line or your final set of squats.
 And now they're available for a bargain price.